 - 1. Sectioning methods: paraffin, plastic, freeze sections etc. - 2.
 Staining methods: HE, immuno- staining, and in situ hybridization - 3.
-Microscopic obserbation methods: Bio, polarizing, fluoresence, and electron microscope. - 4.
-Analysis of cell markers and developmental markers in protein level and RNA level - 5.
-Culture methods: cell, tissue and organ culture.
+Microscopic obserbation methods: Bio, polarizing, fluoresence, and electron microscope.

 Comprehensive evaluation based on attendance, attitude, and competence.

 You need fundamental knowledge of Hard tissue, i.e., the structure, the components, the development of the tooth and bone occasional